 - Give your VPSA a name and description, and select the AWS region you'd like to have your VPSA provisioned at.

-- Scroll down, and fill in your AWS connectivity information.
+- Click next, and fill in your AWS connectivity information in the Connectivity section.

 Not sure how to get this information?
 No worries, follow this KB article to get it.

 - Click on "Next", on the next page you'll be asked to define your Storage Array engine and available capacity (drives).

 Can't decide? we love to help! send us a note at firstname.lastname@example.org.